developerdominex/starlight-programming-language/README.md

 # 🌟 Starlight Programming Language

 **Starlight** is a lightweight, modern scripting language designed for **server-side scripting**, **CLI tools**, and **automation**.
-It focuses on simplicity, readable syntax, and practical features for everyday programming.
+It focuses on simplicity, readable syntax, and practical features for everyday programming. starlight-cli was officially released on December 14 2025.

 ---